AI agents, applied

 pi ships no subagent implementation at all.
 Its native answer to context bloat is the /tree command: we jump back to an earlier point in the chat history and pi summarizes everything since, collapsing the intervening turns into a précis — many of a subagent’s goals, but explicit.

 No one else is so austere.
 The popular pi-subagents reinstates the familiar subagent(prompt, ...) tool, the child running on either fresh context (only its instructions) or forked context (a copy of the parent’s window plus instructions).
 Daniel Nouri’s pi-submarine is a smaller take — fresh/fork context, named agents as markdown files, nested subagents, resumable runs.
-Both make the subagent’s conversation observable, which is most of Zechner’s objection.
+Both make the subagent’s conversation observable, which addresses most of Zechner’s objection.

 2.1.2 YOLO no guardrails

 pi runs in full YOLO mode: unrestricted filesystem access, any command executed with our user privileges, no permission prompts, no Haiku pre-screening of bash commands.
-The rationale is that anything more is just security theatre; If we want a boundary, run pi inside a container, which maybe we should do in general.
+The rationale is that anything more is just security theatre; if we want a boundary, run pi inside a container, which maybe we should do in general.

 2.2 smolagents